Skip to main content

 registration failed (Supabase unreachable or gateways table missing — will retry from daemon)

-1. Copy the service role key again from Supabase → Settings → API → service_role (not the anon key), and update the active project in the UI or the env override in .env.
+1. Copy the service role key again from Supabase → Settings → API → service_role (not the anon key).
+Update it in HQ Settings → Database or in .env.

-2. Run every migration in db/migrations/ in filename order from Supabase Dashboard → SQL Editor → New query.
+2. Confirm migrations are complete: run every file in db/migrations/ in order from Supabase SQL Editor.

 docker compose logs -f runner

-• permission denied writing to /home/openclaw/.openclaw/... — gateway-state volume is owned by the wrong UID. docker compose down && docker volume rm yourhq-gateway-state && docker compose up -d.
+• permission denied writing to /home/openclaw/... — volume owned by wrong UID. docker compose down && docker volume rm yourhq-gateway-state && docker compose up -d.

 • HTTP 401/403 writing to Supabase — service role key wrong.
-See previous symptom.
+See gateway registration issue above.

-If the command is simply stuck (no log activity), mark it failed so the UI unblocks:
+If the command is simply stuck with no activity, manually mark it failed to unblock the UI:

 -- in Supabase SQL Editor